ErikoXDev/kaboom-template-typescript/README.md

 ### FILES
 - index.js
   - The index.js file contains the webserver used to server the bundled javascript and html.
-- public (folder)
-  - This folder contains the sounds and sprites folder, where you can put your sounds and sprites.
-You can access the sprites and sounds with `loadSprite("sprites/e.png")`
 - src (folder)
   - Contains main.js, the javascript file which will get bundled.
 You can add more javascript files and have the main.js file import them.
+- sounds/sprites
+  - Contains your sounds and sprites
 - dist (folder)
   - Contains the bundled "dist.js" and the index.html file.